jacintak/jacintak.github.io/docs/teaching/GLM/lectures/04-GLM.md

 * See later lectures about Chi-Squared tests ($\chi^2$).

 ### Number of Oystercatchers (wetland birds) in South Africa
 Data is `waders` from `MASS`.
-I have maniuplated the data so it is suitable for analysis - code below.
+I have manipulated the data so it is suitable for analysis - code below.

 ```r